THEFZNKHAN/noteshub/README.md

 ## Usage

-To use NoteHub, follow these steps:
+To use NotesHub, follow these steps:

 1. Create an account or log in to your existing account.
 2. Add new notes by clicking the "Add Note" button and filling out the form.